 - L.E.
 Modesitt, Jr. The Fires of Paratime had time/space-traveling humans stealing matter duplicators from aliens called Murians.
 The duplicators were small, about the size of a suitcase (which was the limit that a human could carry back home, and the humans were users, not scientists or engineers), but anything put inside the doughnut-hole center of the device could be copied.
 Unless it was an electrical device and you left the power on, at which point the duplicator would explode with the force of several kilotons of TNT.

-- In The House Left Empty by Robert Reed, most homes after the collapse of most of the world's governments have their own miniature "factories" that contain million of miniature robots, which can manufacture a wide variety of goods when given a supply of matter.
-Simple food items, plastics, and metals are all within its reach.
+- In The House Left Empty by Robert Reed, most homes after the collapse of most of the world's governments have their own miniature "factories" that contain million of miniature robots, which can manufacture a wide variety of goods when given a supply of matter; machinery parts and basic foodstuffs are common creations.
 The protagonist rides in a copy of a 2021 Ferrari roadster which was built in pieces by a larger replicator.
 The story also shows the scientific uses of the devices - before the collapse, railguns fired what were essentially cannonballs packed with more powerful versions of the factory nanobots at distant worlds and asteroids, which would use solar power to break up minerals and use them to build up bases for future explorers.

 - The Diamond Age by Neal Stephenson has "matter compilers" that are essentially nanotech fabricators using matter from the "Feed".